Types of Butterflies

 Hesperiidae (Skippers)

-- Silver-spotted Skipper: Common in the eastern United States.
-Brown with distinct silver spots on the hindwings.
+- Silver-spotted Skipper: One of the most recognizable skippers in the eastern United States.
+Brown with distinct silver spots on the hindwing undersides.

 Acraeidae (Acraea Butterflies)

-- Glasswinged Acraea: Notable for their almost transparent wings, which provide camouflage in their forest habitats.
+- Glasswinged Acraea: Notable for almost transparent wings that provide camouflage in forest habitats — a striking adaptation that’s quite different from the bold coloration of most butterflies.